oxeg/codingpirates/godot/quick_start_3d_platformer/start.md

+---
-# Start from a Template
+title: Start from a Template
+---

 We will use an awesome template from the Asset Library, made by [KenneyNL](https://kenney.nl/starter-kits) 🔗.